Served 5 months

 A manhunt was initiated for Hughes.
 Policeman Cranley, of the Ninth Ward, sent his brothers out to look for him.
 One reported back that Hughes was hanging around at the foot of Walnut Hill.
 Policeman Cranley was able to sneak up on him behind a lime kiln and Hughes struggled violently to get away.
 A citizen name McCarty came to Cranley’s aid and Hughes swiped at him with the knife, cutting his chest.
 During the struggle, Cranley was also cut.
 Cranley finally overcame his resistance and he was taken to the Night Street Stationhouse.

 Judge Saffin ordered all three held without bail.
 Coroner Emmert also held an inquest.

 On June 14, 1861, the three were brought again before Judge Saffin.
 Hughes was bound over to the Grand Jury on a charge of Murder with a bond of $5000.
 The other two were discharged.

-Hughes was released after serving less than 6 years.
-He re-entered the world of Deercreek gangs.
+Hughes was released early in 1867 and re-entered the world of Deercreek gangs.
 He was found killed and his body discarded in a pile of lumber about 1880.

-This narrative was revised June 4, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised June 4, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with burial research and assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Museum.